anbox-cloud/discourse-docs/howto/update/upgrade-anbox.md

 - You can find a list of all charm, snap and Debian package versions for each Anbox Cloud release in the [component versions](https://discourse.ubuntu.com/t/component-versions/21413) overview.
 This also includes the charm and bundle revisions and channels for each release.

 - Starting with the 1.14 release, all charms come from [Charmhub](https://charmhub.io) and use the concept of [channels](https://snapcraft.io/docs/channels) to track particular versions.
 The instructions below address how to upgrade from a 1.13.x release, where charms were still from the old Juju charm store.
-The `--channel=1.16/stable` arguments instruct Juju to switch to the [Charmhub](https://charmhub.io) version of the charm and track the right channel.
+The `--channel=1.16/stable` argument instructs Juju to switch to the [Charmhub](https://charmhub.io) version of the charm and track the right channel.

 - With the 1.14 release, the name of the `lxd` charm changed to `ams-lxd`.
 If you run a deployment older than 1.14 and want to upgrade, add `--switch=ams-lxd` to the upgrade command to make Juju switch to the new charm.
 The charm itself remains identical with the same functionality and features.